TJBChris/TRS-80Model12CardCage/tandy_emeritus/cage_insulator/README.md

 This part was designed by Tandy Emeritus and is hosted here for convenience.
 Please contact TE with questions or support issues.

+## Printer Settings
+The following settings are recommended for printing with PLA:

+* Infill: None
+* Permieters: 3
+* Print temp: My PLA has a range from 200-210 C, I print at 200 C.  Your temp will vary based on material.
+* Print bed temp: 60 C (if your printer has a heated bed; will vary based on your material and bed type).

 ## Use

 Please see the image below, taken from the TE documentation: